2025 United States Grand Prix: Weather forecast

 Ahead of the weekend, the Fédération Internationale de l'Automobile (FIA) received a forecast predicting that the heat index would be greater than 31 °C at some time during the sprint and the race.
 As a result, the FIA declared a "heat hazard"; in these conditions, teams may either equip their drivers with cooling systems, with the minimum weight limit being raised by 5 kg to compensate for the equipment, or add additional 0.5 kg of ballast in the cockpit.
 This change was introduced in 2025 to prevent driver overheating, as observed during the 2023 Qatar Grand Prix, and was used for the second time in the season following the preceding Singapore Grand Prix.

 Practice

-The sole free practice session was held on October 17, 2025, at 12:30 local time (UTC–5), and was topped by Lando Norris (McLaren) ahead of Nico Hülkenberg (Sauber) and Norris' teammate Oscar Piastri.
+The sole free practice session was held on October 17, 2025, at 12:30 local time (UTC–5), and was topped by Lando Norris ahead of Nico Hülkenberg and Norris' teammate Oscar Piastri.
+Charles Leclerc had a gearbox issue.